Mobile Legends: Bang Bang Mid Season Cup: 2017

-The inaugural Mobile Legends: Bang Bang Southeast Asia Cup was held at the Mall Taman Anggrek in Jakarta, Indonesia from September 1st to 3rd, 2017.
-MSC 2017 was the inaugural and smallest MSC iteration with only eight teams competing.
-Hosted by game developers Moonton, the first iteration of MSC was designed for the growing Mobile Legends: Bang Bang communities teams in Southeast Asia primarily Indonesia, the Philippines, Malaysia, Singapore, Cambodia, and Thailand.
+The inaugural Mobile Legends: Bang Bang Southeast Asia Cup was held at the Mall Taman Anggrek in Jakarta, Indonesia from September 1 to 3, 2017.
+MSC 2017 was the inaugural and smallest iteration, with only eight teams competing.
+Hosted by game developers Moonton, the first iteration of MSC was designed for the growing Mobile Legends: Bang Bang communities teams in Southeast Asia, primarily Indonesia, the Philippines, Malaysia, Singapore, Cambodia, and Thailand.

-The tournament was played on a double-elimination playoff bracket format with all matches excluding the Grand Finals being Best-of-threes (Bo3).
+The tournament was played on a double-elimination playoff bracket format, with all matches excluding the Grand Finals being best-of-threes (Bo3).
 Thailand's IDONOTSLEEP were crowned the inaugural MSC champions after sweeping the Philippine team Salty Salad in the Grand Finals 3-0.
-As of 2025, this is the only MSC title outside of the "Maphilindo" sphere of regions in MLBB.
+Prior to 2026, this was the only MSC title outside of the "Maphilindo" sphere of regions in MLBB until Team Spirit won in 2026.